blekenbleu/blekenbleu.github.io/microscope/Nikon/diascopic.md

 ### Optiphot 1
 What was [listed as a Labophot](Optiphot/) is actually an [Optiphot 1](Optiphot/#received-9-june-2022).
 In addition to the Kohler illumination and both condenser centering screws,
-it has a more powerful lamp house and what appears to be a stage that rotates about 270 degrees as well as translates.
+it has a more powerful (50W) lamp house and a stage that rotates (about 270 degrees) as well as translates.
-Its illumination cannot be adapted to the -66, but is altogether a better, more capable frame..
+Swapping vertical illuminator's 12V bulb to 6V (LED) would enable powering by -66 6V supply;
+Optiphot 1, after fine focus repair, will be a more capable frame, except for stage size..

 ## 6 July: discopic transplant
 The 1 June diascopic base has been mostly disassembled for several weeks;